dojot/iotagent-http/example/README.md

   }
 ```

-To create a template based on it, send the following request to dojot:
+To create a device based on template, send the following request to dojot:

 ```sh
   curl -X POST http://localhost:8000/device \